 a.
 Moab rebelled against Israel after the death of Ahab: The reign of Ahab was a spiritual disaster for the Northern Kingdom, but it was a time of political security and economic prosperity.
 After his death the kingdom of Moab found a good opportunity to remove their nation from the domination of Israel.

 i.
 “Their land was immediately east of the Dead Sea and shared an indefinite border with Israel to the north at approximately the point where the Jordan River enters the Dead Sea.”
 (Dilday)

 ii.
 Moab had been under Israelite domination since the days of David (2 Samuel 8:2 and 8:11-12).
-This rebellion of Moab in the days of Ahaziah is significant of the decline of Israel’s power and the judgment of God.
+This rebellion of Moab in the days of Ahaziah was a sign of the decline of Israel’s power and of the judgment of God.

 b.
 Ahaziah fell through the lattice of his upper room in Samaria: This was surely an unexpected crisis.
 Such accidents happen to kings and peasants both.